Flying-Toast/sibr/architecture/networking.md

 ## Details
 - All communication is done via websockets.
-- All messages are in JSON format.
+- All messages are in JSON/msgpack format.
 - A single websocket connection only lasts for a single game.
 The frontend opens the websocket when the user clicks 'play', and  the connection is closed when the game ends (or when the player dies).
 - It is the server's job to close websocket connections.
 The only case where a connection could be closed by the frontend is if the player closes the browser tab mid-game.
 - When the server closes the websocket, it means that the player has died.
 The frontend should then act accordingly (e.g displaying "you died", hiding the game & showing the main menu, etc).